-26 Safeguarding responsibilities for pupils in transition
+26. Safeguarding responsibilities for pupils in transition

 - 26.1 In the event that a pupil transitions full-time from a primary setting into a high school setting before the end of their academic school year 6, the high school must place a pupil on their admissions register on the first day that the pupil attends and submit a new starter form to the local authority admissions team.
 Once the pupil is registered at the new school, the previous school can remove the pupil from their register.
 All safeguarding responsibilities, including attendance management, for the pupil will transfer to the head teacher and/or the senior designated safeguarding lead of the secondary setting.
-All child protection files, and risk assessments will be transferred in keeping with the guidance outlined In section 18 of this policy Child Protection Records - 26.2 All existing child protection records must be archived in keeping with the guidance outlined in section 18.3 of this policy -Archiving.
+All child protection files, and risk assessments will be transferred in keeping with the guidance outlined In section 18 of this policy Child Protection Records - 26.2 Where a vulnerable pupil transitions from a high school setting to a post-16 provision the school must complete the FE Safeguarding Information Sharing Form only (Appendix 11).
+All existing child protection records must be archived in keeping with the guidance outlined in section 18.3 of this policy -Archiving.